zilverline/sequent/docs/docs/concepts.md

 In the event handling block you will **only set the new state**.

-When you think of this it makes complete sense since over time domain logic can change, but what happened in the past did happen.
+When you think of this it makes sense, since over time domain logic can change, but what happened in the still happened.
-New domain logic has no influence over this.
+Even if the current business logic would not allow this.
+So new business logic should never interfere with rebuilding the state from past events.

 ### Deleting an AggregateRoot